lijax/bioscript/README.md

 ## Script Descriptions

 - `replace_str.sh`	for data mapping and replacement
-- `fasta_gi.sh`		remove fasta header information except GI and create information table
+- `fasta_gi.sh`		remove all information in fasta header except needed one define by a given number and save the header information in a table

 ----